Munir4545/info492-demo1/pharma-attack-sim/README.md

 - **Attack settings**: Target driver, success rate, timing
 - **Agent parameters**: Calibration factors, GPS coordinates, API alert counts
+- **Auth** (`auth` block): RP name/ID, expected origin, session TTL for passkey flows
+- **LLM Providers** (`llmProviders` block): Model IDs, API endpoints, timeout values for MiniMax M2 and GLM 4.5 integrations

+## 🔑 Passkeys & Sessions

+- Runs entirely over WebAuthn passkeys (works on `http://localhost` or HTTPS origins).
+- Successful registration/login returns a session token stored in local storage and automatically attached to API calls.
+- Use the logout button or clear local storage to end the session.
+- Update `config.auth.expectedOrigin` if you host the frontend on a different port or domain.

+## 🤖 LLM Provider Setup

+- Uses **OpenRouter** for model access; supply an `OPENROUTER_API_KEY` in `.env` as shown above.
+- Optional: set `OPENROUTER_SITE_URL` and `OPENROUTER_APP_NAME` to brand the traffic in your OpenRouter dashboard.
+- Without a key, the system falls back to calibrated simulations and clearly labels them as such in the console.
+- Adjust model IDs or override defaults in `config.json` if you select different OpenRouter routes.

 ## 📊 Features

 ### Core Features
+- **Passkey Authentication**: WebAuthn passkeys with session tokens protect all APIs
+- **Human-in-the-Loop Safety**: Approval queue gates high-impact auto-actions before execution
+- **Real LLM Evaluations**: MiniMax M2 & GLM 4.5 score phishing payloads (with graceful fallbacks)
 - **4 AI Agents**: Orchestrator, Phishing, GPS, API Flood
 - **Real-time Updates**: Socket.IO for live dashboard updates
 - **Database Persistence**: SQLite stores all attacks and logs